johnchandlerburnham/bishop/README.md

 choice (until *we* get thousands, or least hundreds, of person-years of engineering effort, that is).

-The reason Bishop is cool though, in spite of probably not being faster is that it's *radically* simpler:
+The reason Bishop is still really cool though is that it's *radically* simpler:

 1. GHC is >500,000 lines of extremely dense and complex code.
 The interaction net part of Bishop is less than a thousand.